OpenAgentsInc/pylon/docs/handoff4.md

    - Use `crate::` for imports within the same crate
    - Use the crate name (e.g., `pylon_lib::`) for external crate imports

-2. Module Structure:
+2. API Integration:
-   - Split large modules into smaller, focused files
+   - Always verify the actual API response format
+   - Add intermediate types to handle API-specific formats
-   - Use mod.rs for module organization
+   - Use debug logging during development
-   - Keep related functionality together
+   - Handle optional fields appropriately

 3. Testing:
-   - Tests should be close to the code they're testing
+   - Keep tests close to the code they're testing
-   - Use proper error handling in tests
+   - Add proper error handling in tests
-   - Add logging for debugging
+   - Use debug logging to diagnose issues
+   - Consider adding integration tests

 ## Notes

-- The Ollama API might be returning responses in a different format than expected
+- The Ollama API returns responses in a different format than our internal types
+- We now properly convert between the formats
+- Debug logging has been added to help diagnose any future issues
-- Consider adding more robust error handling for API responses
+- Consider adding more robust error handling in the future
-- May need to update the test model (llama3.2) to match what's actually available
+- May want to add response validation to catch API changes early
-- Consider adding integration tests for the full protocol flow